Efficient Pyramid Channel Attention Network for Pathological Myopia Recognition: Introduction

-Over the years, deep neural networks, especially convolutional neural networks (CNNs), have achieved significant progress in ophthalmic image analysis, e.g., classification, lesion location and semantic segmentation.
+Over the years, deep neural networks, especially convolutional neural networks (CNNs), have achieved significant progress in ophthalmic image analysis, e.g., classification, lesion location, and semantic segmentation.
 Zhang et al.~\cite{zhang2022adaptive} proposed an adaptive feature squeeze network to classify nuclear cataracts.
 Jiang et al.~\cite{JIANG2023104830} applied the Inception-V3 and ResNet to detect diabetic retinopathy (DR).
-He et al. \cite{he2020cabnet} proposed a category attention network to grade DR. In PM detection, Du et al.~\cite{DU20211235} applied a CNN model to recognize subtle lesion features of myopic maculopathy based on fundus images.
-Tan et al. \cite{TAN2021e317} applied the pre-trained ResNet to automatic PM detection.
-Himami et al.~\cite{9689744} used the pre-trained DenseNet to recognize PM automatically.
-Ye et al. \cite{ye2021automatic} utilized the ResNet to screen and identify myopic maculopathy.

-Although existing CNN-based PM detection methods have achieved promising results, applying them to real clinical applications is still challenging due to the complexity of the task.
-Specifically, PM contains global and local lesion information that have varying effects on clinical PM diagnosis.
-For example, tessellated fundus denotes global lesion information, while patchy atrophy and optic disc indicate local lesion information, as shown in Fig.~\ref{fig:1}.
-These lesion information types cannot be learned well during convolution operations, adversely affecting the PM detection results at the image-level supervision.
+He et al. \cite{he2020cabnet} proposed a category attention network to grade DR. Fu et al. \cite{fu2021optic} combined U-Net with probability bubble to segment optic disc accurately in abnormal fundus images.
+As for the PM recognition task, Du et al.~\cite{DU20211235} applied a CNN model to detect subtle lesion features of myopic maculopathy based on fundus images.
+Tan et al. \cite{TAN2021e317} applied the pre-trained ResNet to automatic PM recognition with the full-tuning paradigm.
+Himami et al.~\cite{9689744} also used the pre-trained DenseNet to recognize PM automatically.
+Ye et al. \cite{ye2021automatic} utilized the ResNet to identify myopic maculopathy.
+Although existing methods have achieved promising results, they have rarely infused the pathology distribution prior of PM into deep neural network design, limiting their applications to real clinical scenarios.
+Specifically, based on the fundus image, tessellated fundus information is distributed throughout the entire fundus area, while parapapillary atrophy and optic disc information are located in the specific areas, as shown in Fig.~\ref{fig:1}.
+From the above analysis, we gain the following sights: (1) The pathology distribution characteristic of PM is global-local on the fundus images, which CNNs can not exploit well.
+(2) Most PM recognition works used private datasets, lacking corresponding available PM recognition datasets.

-To address this problem, we propose a novel deep neural network architecture, Efficient Pyramid Channel Attention Network (EPCA-Net), which explores the potential of global and local lesion information to improve PM detection performance with only image-level supervision.
-Specifically, we develop an efficient pyramid channel attention (EPCA) module, which is expected to dynamically recalibrate the global context and local context information in feature maps by the well-designed pyramid pooling and multi-scale context fusion operators.
-Note that the pyramid pooling operator extracts multi-scale context features, but how to fuse different scale context features has been less studied.
-In this way, we propose four kinds of multi-scale context feature fusion criteria to fulfill and validate the EPCA module: Linear-SCFM (multi-scale context feature mapping), Dropout-SCFM, Hierarchical-SCFM and Parallel--SCFM.